tseguin715/Online-Purchasing-Behavior/README.md

 Right away, it's clear that 'PageValues' is important, i.e. the number of web pages visited before making a purchase.

-This can be corroborated with SHAP, which is an 'industry standard' for finding feature contributions to model predictions.
+This can be corroborated with SHAP, which is an industry standard for finding feature contributions to model predictions.
 The following is a summary plot showing the feature importances and corresponding feature value:

   <p align="center">
   <img src="img/shap1.svg" width=600><br>